 Now, the unit price will vary as the market value of the assets in the portfolio rise and fall.

-Your return is based on the change in the unit price of the portfolio from when you were issued units, and the unit price when you withdraw your investment (and therefore redeem your units by exchanging them for cash at the next available unit price).
+Your return is based on the change in the unit price of the portfolio from when you were issued units, and the unit price when you withdraw your investment (and therefore redeem your units by exchanging them for cash).

 Based on the previous example, if the unit price was to move to $1.20 in two years, your units would now be worth $1,200 — an increase of 20%.

-Note that Spaceship Universe portfolio and Spaceship Origin portfolio invest in companies listed on overseas stock markets.
-Because those markets usually close the following morning (Sydney time), the unit price for a business day is calculated at 11.00am (Sydney time) on the next business day.
+Note that the Spaceship Voyager portfolios invest in companies listed on overseas stock markets.
+Because those markets usually close the following morning (in NSW), the unit price for a business day is calculated at 11.00am (in NSW) on the next business day.

 We do this to ensure the unit price reflects the market value of shares listed on overseas stock markets at the close of those markets.